 The goal is to hike off the grid, bringing only what is necessary!

 Lighter and quicker to assemble, hammocks can hang anywhere between two trees.
 You'll never have to worry about finding dry or flat ground, and being elevated can lead to a better night's sleep.
 Laying on your back with your head raised increases blood circulation and allows for unobstructed breathing, while being off the ground eliminates annoying pressure points.
 Rather than lug around a tent, sleeping bag, AND pad, a hammock is lightweight and easily stored.

-Cook your meals with
+Cook your meals with ease!

 The tiny Westwind Stove from Liberty Mountain is unbelievably quick to assemble and easy to carry.
 Weighing in at only 4 ounces, you won't even feel it in your pack.
 It runs on rubbing alcohol, which takes up less space than the tanks of gas that most camp stoves need.
 This stove will help you save space, time and weight in your pack!

 Purify water instantly!
 Instead of worrying about carrying enough water, just refill and filter from any stream or lake you pass.
 The new Sawyer Mini Water Filtration System purifies water instantly so you can drink right through the filter.
 The device can easily slip into your pocket, weighing in at 2 ounces.

 Take notice of the color of your tent!
 If you're camping on the fly, blending into the surrounding environment will help you hide from any unwanted visitors.
 The North Face Tadpole 2-person tent has neutral coloring and low profile, maintaining a reduced footprint and lower height.
 It's quick and easy to disassembly and packs down to under 3 pounds.

 Looking to do it all, they're packing all the equipment to enjoy hiking, biking, and cooking over the campfire!

 Stick to the campgrounds and go car camping!